Arno65/Analog-Computer-Symbols/README.md

       *  Now add file `Analog_Computer_Symbols.kicad_sym`

   The current version of the Analog Computer Symbols library has too much symbols for a THAT user. \
-  But it probably misses some symbols for a system like the “Analog Paradigm Model-1”. \
+  But it probably misses some symbols for a system like the *Analog Paradigm Model-1*. \
   This library is work in progress.
 Please let me know if something is missing or wrong.

   KiCad already has symbols for resistors, capacitors, (zener) diodes and misc.
 I/O connectors. \